 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test, shall be rounded off in accordance with IS 2: 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard

-GUIDE FOR TESTING DIRECT-CURRENT (DC) MACHINES
+GUIDE FOR TESTING DIRECT— CURRENT (D.C.)
+MACHINES

 ( First Revision )

 1 SCOPE